Siena Cathedral Pulpit: History

 The prosperity of the city of Siena during the thirteenth century led to an increase in civic pride and interest in public works.
 In 1196, the cathedral masons' guild, the Opera di Santa Maria, was commissioned to construct a new cathedral to take the place of the original structure that was built in the ninth century.
 Many artists were commissioned to gild the interior and the façade of the new cathedral.
 For the construction of the pulpit, a contract was drawn up in Pisa on September 29, 1265 between the artist Nicola Pisano and the Cistercian Fra Melano, who was the Master of the Cathedral works of Siena.

-Nicola had earned fame from his work on the pulpit in the Baptistery in Pisa, which he had finished in 1260.
+Nicola had earned fame from his work on the pulpit in the Pisa Baptistery, which he had finished in 1260.
 This contract stipulated precise clauses such as "the materials, times of work (Nicola was to be absent only for 60 days a year) payment and collaborators."
 It also stated that there were to be seven panels instead of five such as in Pisa and it also stated that Pisano needed to use the Sienese Carrara marble.
 "For this labour Nicola, magister lapisorum, would receive eight Pisan soldi per day, his two pupils Arnolfo di Cambio and Lapo would each receive six soldi per day and—should he work—then ...
 Nicoli was to receive four soldi per day, to be paid to his father."